Department of the East: History

 On January 3, 1863, the Department of the East was revived, to administer the many districts and posts created by the Civil War in New York, New Jersey and the states of New England.
 It became subordinate to the Military Division of the Atlantic, from 1865 to 1866 and the Division of the Atlantic, in 1868 until this department was discontinued in 1873.

 Again the Department of the East was revived in 1877, once again subordinate to the Division of the Atlantic, until the Division was discontinued in 1891.
 In 1911, it became subordinate to a new Eastern Division, until the Department of the East was discontinued 1913, being replaced by the Eastern Department.
 The Panama Canal Department was created as a separate formation on 26 June 1917 by separation from the Eastern Department.

+The 99th Aero Squadron was reactivated at Mitchel Field under the control of the Eastern Department on 2 July 1919.

-The 24th Aero Squadron returned to the United States on or about 1 August 1919 and reported to Mitchell Field, on Long Island, New York.
+The 24th Aero Squadron returned to the United States on or about 1 August 1919 and reported to Mitchel Field, on Long Island, New York.
 However, the squadron was sent to Park Field, near Memphis, Tennessee, where personnel were de-mobilized and returned to civilian life.
 It was carried as an administrative unit seemingly under the Eastern Department, however, it was not re-manned and was finally inactivated on 1 October 1919.

 The Eastern Department was discontinued when the Army's command was reorganized by the 1920 amendment to the 1916 Defense Act.
 It was replaced by the Second Corps Area.